-The first 10 days of the 2016 Rio Olympics have seen athletes from University of Birmingham Sport’s past and present excel towards finals and secure medals for Team GB.
+The first 10 days of the 2016 Rio Olympics have seen athletes from the School of Sport, Exercise and Rehabilitation Sciences past and present excel towards finals and secure medals for Team GB.

 Unfortunately, Physiotherapy alumna Ciara Horne did not make an appearance on the bike in Team GB’s world-record breaking Olympic campaign.
 Her teammates broke a world-record in the Team Pursuit during qualifying and then went on to win the gold medal in the final.
 Despite not racing, Ciara’s teammates commended her contribution to the team’s success in the Olympics.

-Over the next week we look forward to seeing how Lily and Sophie progress with Team GB Hockey, whilst medal contender, Non Stanford starts her campaign on 20 August in the Women’s Triathlon.
+Over the next week we look forward to seeing how Lily and Sophie progress with Team GB Hockey, whilst medal contender, Sport and Exercise Sciences alumna Non Stanford starts her campaign on 20 August in the Women’s Triathlon.